 Take a stroll through the BMA’s gardens where you’ll find 33 sculptures positioned across nearly three lush acres.

-Along the path, linger for an up-close look at both towering and tiny examples of modern and contemporary sculpture created within the last 100 years.
+Along the path, linger for an up-close look at both towering and smaller-scale examples of modern and contemporary sculpture created within the last 100 years.

 The Alan and Janet Wurtzburger Sculpture Garden and the Ryda and Robert H. Levi Sculpture Garden are free and open to the public year-round every Wednesday through Sunday from 10 a.m. to 5 p.m., weather permitting.
 No reservations are required.